Murderers' Row (boxing): Overview

 Fellow International Hall of Famer, Holman Williams fought across three weight divisions.
-Graduating from the same Detroit gym as Joe Louis, Williams was famed for his sublime defensive skills and stylish technique.
-Highly respected boxing coach Eddie Futch stated he would rather watch Williams spar than most fighters box in the ring.
-A popular and exciting fighter, the local New Orleans paper and Ring Magazine both reported on the large crowds that would attend Williams’ fights and that he received standing ovations for his performances.
-Williams would eventually compete in over 180 bouts, without ever getting a shot at the title - but the breadth of this achievement, with great success against other fighters in the Murderer's Row, has even led some to suggest him over Burley as its greatest member.
-(Their own series ended at 3-3 apiece, with one no-contest).
+Graduating from the same Detroit gym as Joe Louis, Williams was famed for his defensive skills and stylish technique.
+Respected boxing coach Eddie Futch stated he would rather watch Williams spar than most fighters box in the ring.
+A popular and exciting fighter, the local New Orleans paper and Ring Magazine both reported on the large crowds that would attend Williams’ fights and the standing ovations received for his performances.
+Williams would eventually compete in over 180 bouts, without ever getting a shot at the title.
+The significance of this achievement, with great success against other fighters in the Murderer's Row, has even led some to suggest him over Burley as its greatest member.
+(Their own series ended at 3-3 apiece, and one no-contest).
 Conversely, he has been noted for his lack of success, in a lengthy series with fellow Row member Herbert "Cocoa Kid" Lewis Hardwick.

 Fellow member Jack Chase, also known as the ‘Young Joe Louis’, was frequently in trouble with the law (he was imprisoned several times and at one point was arrested for shooting fellow Murderer’s Row fighter Aaron Wade, although both men later claimed the incident was an accident).
 The San Francisco Chronicle sports correspondent of the time, Eddie Muller, wrote that Chase moved around the ring with speed and skill “every move a picture.”
 It was reported that he had at least 48 bouts in the 1930s which are not included in the official record, but this has been disproven.

 Many of these fighters would only receive the official recognition they deserved years after their careers.
 Six members of Murderers’ Row have since become International or World Hall of Famers.